-- Allows them to cool for about 20 minutes and then remove from the pan.
+- Allow them to cool for about 20 minutes and then remove from the pan.
 Cut into bars and enjoy!

-- Store in an airtight container at room temperature for 3-4 days, or freeze.
+- Store in an airtight container in the refrigerator for 3-4 days, or freeze.

 I can’t wait to hear what you think of these Healthier Pumpkin Blondies!

 Be sure to tag me in your creations on Instagram or Facebook @wellnessforthewin, and share the love by pinning this recipe on your Pinterest boards!

 I hope to have more fall/winter recipes coming your way, so stay tuned!